 Your Access Office

-College Connect is a programme that has been developed to support future students into and through College.
-College Connect is a collaboration of four different College’s AIT, DCU, DkIT and MU.
-Each College has an Access (or what it is called in DCU a Student Support and Development) service.
+Each college has an Access (or what it is called in DCU a Student Support and Development) service.
 This service is there to support future and present students, along their journey through College.
 Below is a bit more information about the services provided in each of the colleges and who you can contact in the colleges.

-The service provides pre-entry and post entry supports:
+The service provides pre-entry and post-entry supports including the following :

 - The Access Course (Special Purpose Level 6): This course has been available in the institute since 1994.
-It was formerly called the Foundation Certificate.
 This course is intended for adult learners who wish to study after a break in their formal educational experience and who may not have benefited fully from, or have access to, previous educational experiences.
-Scroll to Downloads for the application form.

 - Student Assistance Fund